mawa00006/Biosensors/README.md

 - **Education/ fun facts in the field of healthcare:** Displaying intersting insights about the different datasets to educate the user.
 Most of the time a person remebers the most random facts the best ;).
 - **Enhancement of the motivation:** Displaying the an overall step counter per day and highlighting the best hour of the day.
 - **Date Range Picker:** Select a specific time range for data visualization.

+## Challenges/Future features

+1. Overview of the datasets:

+The idea of this feature was to visualize a overview of the whole data set (for example: Steps) beneath the displayed graph (with the selected date range).
+So the user would have been provided like in other tools to always see at which time range in the whole dataset he is currently.
+To make it more user-friendly we also thought about highlighting the current region in the overview.
+But unfortunately we could not implement the overview beneath the graph.
+For future enhancment of the tool we would want to provide a version were the overview is integrated in the current version.

 ## Contributing